Santorini Secrets

 Learning a few Greek words goes a long way:

 For stays under 90 days, visitors from the US, Canada, Australia, UK, and most EU countries do not need a visa.
 You'll need a passport valid for at least 6 months beyond your departure date.
-Starting in 2025, non-EU nationals will need ETIAS authorization for Europe.
+Non-EU nationals will need ETIAS (European Travel Information and Authorisation System) authorization, expected to launch Q4 2026.
+Check official EU sources for the latest timeline.

-The European Entry/Exit System (EES) for all non-EU nationals is expected to start in October 2025.
-This will require fingerprints and photos on your first visit, creating a digital record valid for 3 years.
+The European Entry/Exit System (EES) began phased rollout in October 2025 and will be fully mandatory from April 10, 2026.
+This is separate from ETIAS and requires fingerprints and photos on your first visit, creating a digital record valid for 3 years.
+Official EU information.

 The best time depends on your preferences: